 - Bonus: Split test your call to action, and optimize

-There are ten weaknesses agains which most of us must guard ourselves.
-One of these is the the habit of trying to reap before we have sown, and the other nine are all wrapped up in the one practice of creating alibis to cover every mistake made.
+There are ten weaknesses against which most of us must guard ourselves.
+One of these is the habit of trying to reap before we have sown, and the other nine are all wrapped up in the one practice of creating alibis to cover every mistake made.— Napoleon Hill

 This weakness has been one of my biggest problems as well.
-Bane (from the movie The Dark Night Rises) would say that “Victory has defeated you”.
+Just as Bane (from the movie The Dark Night Rises) told Batman “Victory has defeated you”.
 As soon as you start making some money, you start disliking work without any promise of monetary reward.
 You start thinking “why work on this if there’s no guaranteed reward?”.
 Why create content for free, when I already get paid to do my job?
 That my friend is the wrong question to ask yourself.
 Do you see how ONE wrong question can jeopardize your entire success?